apisearch-io/docs/src/content/ui/autocomplete-ui.md

 **Parameters:**
  - `inputTarget`: is the dom selector, it can be an id or a class.
+ - `resultTarget`: results container dom selector.
+Is totally optional.
+If not defined, the results list will be placed just after the search input.
  - `poweredBy`: by default is set to false.
 If set to true, a default poweredBy template will appear, if you want a custom poweredBy template just pass a template string.